© Copyright, 2014, R. Fleischer

 71-11-9-090-139 Old exhaust pipe hook wrench used for early models through /6.
 Don't purchase unless

-emergency you could purchase a common Strap Wrench at most autoparts or
+type.
+For emergencies you can purchase a common Strap Wrench at autoparts or

-tools store, but they CAN cause damage to the fins although that that can be
+tools stores, but these CAN cause damage to the fins although that that can be

 minimized with a bit of old tin can.
-Some carrying some form of exhaust pipe
+Some carry some form of exhaust pipe

-THESE below AFTERMARKET WRENCHES.
-YOU WILL use it at least once a
+I show three good types below.
+YOU WILL use it at least once a year,

 cleaning and applying fresh antiseize compound is a MUST!

-Below is a small tool-tray-sized version of a finned wrench is available from
+The below photo is of a small tool-tray-sized version of a finned wrench, available from

-aftermarket suppliers that is used with a square drive socket wrench.
-You must
+aftermarket suppliers that is used with a square drive socket wrench, so you

 To contact cycleworks, use the URL on the photo.